Monday, September 2, 2019

 Midwinter Blues

-Aren't Barb's fabrics exquisite?
-I've never seen such deep, saturated blues or "sharp" cheddars.
+Aren't these fabrics exquisite?
+I've never seen such deep, saturated blues or sharp cheddars!
 Double-click photos for more detail.

-All those patchwork points and angles could make for a busy quilt, but gentle curves of quilting help balance the visual energy.
+All these patchwork points and angles make for a "lively" quilt, especially when high contrast fabrics like these are used.
+By offsetting the piecing with gentle curves of teacup quilting, Barb helped balance the visual energy.

 Part 1 Part 2 Part 3 Finale.